 There are also options to customise cards in the game and even the whole board to reflect your supply chain.
 Please note this latter opportunity is only available for a minimum run of 50 games.

-We are currently planning a new "Global edition" for later in 2016.
+We are currently planning a new "Global edition" for release in 2018.
 Please get in touch if you represent a global brand and would like to explore the various opportunities for featuring in this new edition of Business on the Move......but be quick as only a few opportunities remain!

 Business on the Move is not available in shops.
 Our prices reflect: